 Kazakhstan Gross Domestic Product, billions of U.S. dollars: For that indicator, The World Bank provides data for Kazakhstan from 1990 to 2014.
 The average value for Kazakhstan during that period was 73.54 billion U.S. dollars with a minumum of 16.87 billion U.S. dollars in 1999 and a maximum of 212.25 billion U.S. dollars in 2014.

 The Gross Domestic Product of Kazakhstan is the total market value of all goods and services produced on the territory of the country and sold during the given period.
-Create your own professional website with a free trial.
-The global economy explained in our brief and easy guide to the world economy.
 GDP, current U.S. dollars rankings around the world.
 Create and download charts for Kazakhstan GDP, current U.S. dollars and other indicators with the country comparator.

 World Bank definition: GDP at purchaser's prices is the sum of gross value added by all resident producers in the economy plus any product taxes and minus any subsidies not included in the value of the products.
 It is calculated without making deductions for depreciation of fabricated assets or for depletion and degradation of natural resources.
 Data are in current U.S. dollars.
 Dollar figures for GDP are converted from domestic currencies using single year official exchange rates.
 For a few countries where the official exchange rate does not reflect the rate effectively applied to actual foreign exchange transactions, an alternative conversion factor is used.